HyperCore: Coreset Selection under Noise via Hypersphere Models: Experiments

 \subsection{Adaptive Coreset Selection}

-\autoref{tab:label_noise} demonstrates the adaptive coreset selection across various levels of label poisoning.
+The results presented in \autoref{tab:label_noise} demonstrate the effectiveness of adaptive coreset selection using HyperCore across various levels of label poisoning on CIFAR-10.
 When no label noise is present, HyperCore matches the accuracy obtained by training on the full dataset, illustrating that adaptive selection does not compromise model performance.
 More notably, as the level of label noise increases, HyperCore significantly outperforms training on the full dataset.

 The \autoref{fig:radii} shows that as the percentage of relabeling increases (i.e., as the level of label poisoning grows), the adaptive thresholds - the hypersphere radii - tend to increase.
 This behavior suggests that with more noise, the embeddings become more dispersed; in order to retain as many true inlier samples as possible, the model adapts by enlarging the decision boundary.
 Moreover, the rising standard deviation across classes indicates that the impact of label noise is not uniform: some classes experience a greater shift in their radii than others.
 In short, the model compensates for increased uncertainty by raising the threshold, which, though it might seem counterintuitive at first, is necessary to maintain robust discrimination between inliers and outliers under noisy conditions.